carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term3/projects/p1-path-planning/WRITE_UP.md

 Given that we managed to complete one lap without incidents, we prove that the vehicle drives according to the speed limit.

-Please refer to XXXX for more details.
+Please refer to the [Model Documentation](Model Documentation.md), section "Keeping the Speed Limit".

 3. Max Acceleration and Jerk are not exceeded.
 ----------------------------------------------